WHAT IS A RAIN GARDEN?

 A rain garden is a shallow depression containing native plants that captures rainwater coming from roofs, driveways, streets, and lawns before reaching the storm water system.
 The rainwater slowly infiltrates into the ground because of the deep-rooted native plants.

 Think of it this way: A rain garden is just a three to six inch depressed perennial bed rather than the typical raised bed.
-And rather than populating it with plants that prefer dry conditions, our rain garden design is populated with floodplain native species that can tolerate both periods of inundation, during wet times, and drought.
+And rather than populating it with plants that prefer dry conditions, rain gardens are populated with native species that can tolerate both periods of inundation during wet times, and drought.
 As a result, pollutants and peak volumes of water are kept out of natural waterways because it is filtered as it moves through the soil.

 In addition, by using native plants, rain gardens create habitat for pollinators, butterflies, and other beneficial wildlife.